schneiderklaus/ndnSIM-routing/README.md

-# Implementation of LFID (Loop-Free Inport-Dependent) Routing
+# LFID (Loop-Free Inport-Dependent) Routing for ndnSIM

-LFID (Loop-Free Inport-Dependent) Routing extends the ndnSIM route calculation to provide many more loop-free paths/nexthops than existing work.
-The only constraint is that the forwarding strategy has to exclude the incoming interface at each node.
-TODO: Include reference to tech report.
+LFID (Loop-Free Inport-Dependent) Routing extends the ndnSIM route calculation to provide more and shorter loop-free paths than existing work.
+For details see the [tech report](https://named-data.net/publications/techreports/mp_routing_tech_report/)

-This provides a much better trade-off than the existing route calculation algorithms:
+LFID provides a much better trade-off than the existing route calculation algorithms:

 1. CalculateRoutes(): Only provides a single shortest path nexthop.
 2. CalculateAllPossibleRoutes(): Provides all possible nexthops, but many of them lead to loops.